 Fortunately, most of the work I get actually come with playing with singers.
-I’ve excelled at this through out my career from playing in a church for a long time.
+I’ve excelled at this throughout my career from playing in a church for a long time.
 In church, I’ve had to accompany singers in all sorts of styles, genres and situations.
 Let me tell you, the path is not easy.

-- 1. Medium to Up Tempo Tunes – LH Bass notes, RH Rootless Voicings
+- 1. Medium to Up-Tempo Tunes – LH Bass notes, RH Rootless Voicings

 - 2. On medium to slow tunes make sure you set a solid, solid time foundation for the singer.